 Christopher means “Christ-bearer,” and he is the patron saint of travelers, appropriate for a church in a community of vacationers.
 We are grateful to Christopher and Joyce Knight for this beautiful gift that will add to the church’s growing collection of religious art.

-Jesus: Good Shepherd and Lamb of God, with over 30 drawings, paintings, original prints, sculptures and photographs explores, through the eye of the artist, how this theological concept has been interpreted from the 17th century to the present.
-This display includes artists from the Philippines, Japan, Bulgaria, England, Germany, Slovakia, Italy, Netherlands, Israel, Argentina, Greece, and the United States.
+Winter 2017: Jesus: Good Shepherd and Lamb of God.
+With over 30 drawings, paintings, original prints, sculptures and photographs, this exhibit explored, through the eye of the artist, how this theological concept has been interpreted from the 17th century to the present.
+This display included artists from the Philippines, Japan, Bulgaria, England, Germany, Slovakia, Italy, Netherlands, Israel, Argentina, Greece, and the United States.

 Jesus is the Good Shepherd par excellence.
 Psalm 23 says, “The Lord is my Shepherd, I shall not want.”
 Jesus explains “I am the good shepherd; I know my own and my own know me, as the Father knows me and I know the Father, and I lay down my life for the sheep” (John 10:11–5).
 This portrayal of Jesus as the Good Shepherd has been a favorite of Christians since early Christianity and still today resonates with the faithful.
 Artists such as Sadao Watanabe, Eric Gill, Dimitris Moulas, and James Young each explore the topic with personal and skillful imagination.